 You are at Vanguard

-Vanguard's dual share-class structure (under a patent that expired in 2023) means the firm's mutual funds and ETFs share a single underlying portfolio.
+The dual share-class structure (under a patent that expired in 2023) means the firm's mutual funds and ETFs share a single underlying portfolio.
 The ETF wrapper absorbs low-basis stock through in-kind redemption, sweeping it away from the mutual fund holders too.
-The result: VFIAX, VTSAX, and other Vanguard index mutual funds have historically distributed very few capital gains.
-Inside the Vanguard ecosystem, the ETF tax advantage largely evaporates and the auto-invest convenience tips the scale toward mutual funds.
+The result: VFIAX, VTSAX, and the other Admiral index mutual funds have historically distributed very few capital gains.
+Inside this ecosystem, the ETF tax advantage largely evaporates and the auto-invest convenience tips the scale toward mutual funds.

 Summary